About

 Teaching & Instructional Experience (Columbia University)

-Introduction to Sociology, Social Theory, Economic Sociology, Sociology of Knowledge and Expertise, Methods of Social Research, Senior Thesis (Sociology)
+Introduction to Sociology, Social Theory, Law and Society, Economic Sociology, Sociology of Knowledge and Expertise, Methods of Social Research, Freedom and Unfreedom in American Society, Senior Thesis (Sociology)

 Academic Advising/Coaching